Knotx/knotx/documentation/src/main/wiki/Knot.md

 #Knot
-Knot is a module which defines custom step during [[request routing|KnotRouting]].
-It can process custom fragments, invoke Adapters and redirect site visitors to a new site or an error page.
+Knot is a module which defines a custom step during a [[request routing|KnotRouting]].
+It can process a markup [[fragments|Splitter]], invoke [[Adapters|Adapter]] and redirect a site visitor depending on an Adapter response.

 ##How does it work?
-Knot module gets Knot Context, does his job and responds with Knot Context.
+Knot gets [Knot Context](#knot-context), does his job and responds with Knot Context.
 This is a very simple but powerful contract which makes Knot easy to integrate and develop.

-Knot registers to Event Bus with an unique address and listens for Knot Context events.
+Knot registers to Event Bus with an unique address and listens for [Knot Context events](#knot-request).
 Each Knot is deployed as a separate verticle and is triggered during [[request routing|KnotRouting]].

 To understand what Knots really do we need to know what Knot Context is.